CML 2.7 Release Notes

 If you have deployed a CML cluster, you may upgrade it to CML 2.7.0.

-When upgrading from CML 2.4.0, which introduced cluster support, you must manually run the CML upgrade first on the controller and then separately on each compute member.
+When upgrading from CML 2.4.0, which introduced cluster support, you must manually run the CML upgrade first on the controller and then separately on each compute host.

 If you are upgrading from CML 2.5.0+, you only need to run the CML upgrade on the controller.
-The CML controller's upgrade automatically initiates a CML upgrade on the cluster's compute members.
+The CML controller's upgrade automatically initiates a CML upgrade on the cluster's compute hosts.

 Installing CML 2.7